 The pilot cohort of this program has completed for 2022, and applications are now closed.

-Cultivating God’s Brainforest is a project that brings together neurodivergent young people, youth ministry leaders, and scholars to develop a digital course to help youth workers better understand the gifts of neurodiversity within the context of Christian congregations.
+Cultivating God’s Brainforest is a project that brings together neurodivergent young people, youth ministry leaders, and scholars to present an online, 5-week course to help youth workers better understand the gifts of neurodiversity within the context of Christian congregations.

 This 18-month, hybrid congregational program brings Princeton Seminary to your region.
 We work with intergenerational teams in congregations, bridging theological reflection and design thinking toward new forms of ministry.
 Program features include an intergenerational curriculum, innovation coaching, digital coursework with instructors from Princeton Seminary, digital summits, and in-person training.
 Launch a cohort in your region to help young people and adults build new forms of ministry together.